WOD Strats – Helen WOD Fully Reviewed in 2019

 5: Run Further

-This hack involves just running a little further that you are used to .
+This hack involves just running a little further than you are used to.
 A few more paces can take vital seconds off your time.

 6: Ease Up on Your Grip

-What part of your body do you think will be the most fatigued after your perform Helen?
+What part of your body do you think will be the most fatigued after you perform Helen WOD?
 If you’ve done it before, you know that the answer is going to be the forearms.
-You are, after all, grabbing a bar in two thirds of the exercises that you’re required to do in this workout - the kettlebell swing and the pull up.
+You are, after all, grabbing a bar in two-thirds of the exercises that you’re required to do in this workout – the kettlebell swing and the pull up.

 A lot of people make that pain in the forearms a lot more severe than it has to be. by gripping the bar too tightly.
 This usually occurs on the kettlebell swing.
 The truth is that you do not have to grip the kettlebell very tightly.
 In fact, at the top of the swing, you can actually loosen your grip somewhat – just don’t let go entirely!
 Momentum and gravity will ensure that the bell stays in place.

 You can use that same tactic to achieve your best time on Helen.
-Let’s say that you goal is to get through Helen in 6 minutes.
+Let’s say that your goal is to get through Helen WOD in 6 minutes.

-Divide the workout in 12 thirty second sub units as follows:
+Divide the workout into 12 thirty-second subunits as follows:

 - 2 beeps for each run